nizarajroud/nova-act/README.md

 * `max_steps` (int): Configure the maximum number of steps (browser actuations) `act()` will take before giving up on the task.
 Use this to make sure the agent doesn't get stuck forever trying different paths.
 Default is 30.
 * `timeout` (int): Number of seconds timeout for the entire act call.
 Prefer using `max_steps` as time per step can vary based on model server load and website latency.
+* `observation_delay_ms`: Additional delay in milliseconds before taking an observation of the page.
+Useful to wait for UI animations to complete.

 Returns an `ActResult`.